 - Although it features lots of extra security features, Electrum is still a hot wallet.
-This means that all the issues that affect hot wallets are applied to it.
+This means that all of the issues that affect hot wallets are applied to it.
 It is possible for hackers to get into individual Electrum wallets.

 - It only supports Bitcoin.
 This is fine if you only want to use Bitcoin with it.
 However, when hard forks happen on the Bitcoin blockchain, you will need to use a different wallet to claim the coin created by the fork (I had to do this with my own Electrum wallet when Bitcoin Cash forked off from the main chain in August 2017).